sourcegraph/devx-scratch/2022/support/log.md

 DevX support rotation log.
 To add an entry, just add an H2 header with ISO 8601 format.
 The first line should be a list of everyone involved in the entry.
 For ease of use and handing over issues, **this log should be in reverse chronological order**, with the most recent entry at the top.

+## 2022-04-26

+@jhchabran Another round of issues around the firewall, this time after the merge or @bobheadxi's fix.
+After Zooming with the person that asked for help, it became apparent that some services weren't caught by the code, which I patched here https://github.com/sourcegraph/sourcegraph/pull/34501.  $DURATION=45m

 ## 2022-04-22

 @jhchabran Observed two builds (here and here) failing due jobs losing their agents: